 Many states, however, have laws requiring investors to pay taxes on income that was exempt at the federal level.
 We understand that balancing a state budget amid a variety of changing conditions may well be a daunting task for elected officials, but do investors have to give up even more of their hard-earned income?
 Aren’t investors already coping with state and local governments that seem to be collecting more and allocating less to the services they need?

-The open single-state funds are:
+Our single-state funds are:

 - Oppenheimer Rochester California Municipal Fund